tszabad/automation_assignment/imdb/read_me.md

 ##### Dependencies to install before executing:

 - Python3, Scrapy, Numpy, Pandas, google-api-python-client, google-auth-httplib2, google-auth-oauthlib, Git Bash
-- to install Python3 go to: https://www.python.org/downloads/ and install it
+- to install Python3 go to: https://www.python.org/downloads/
-- to install Git Bash go to: https://git-scm.com/downloads and install it
+- if you are on Windows, to install Git Bash go to: https://git-scm.com/downloads

-##### Before starting the app please copy the folowings in the Git Bash cli and press enter to install necessary the packages:
+##### Before starting the app please copy the followings in the Git Bash cli and press enter to install necessary the packages:

 ```
 pip install scrapy numpy pandas